reactables/reactables/packages/core/README.md

 ## Core concepts <a name="core-concepts"></a>

-Taking inspiraton from [redux](https://redux.js.org/introduction/core-concepts) and [NgRx](https://ngrx.io/guide/store), Hubfx uses the same concepts regarding Actions, Effects, Reducers, Store.
-These concepts are coupled with RxJS observables to manage state modelled as reactive streams.
+Taking inspiraton from [Redux](https://redux.js.org/introduction/core-concepts) and [NgRx](https://ngrx.io/guide/store), Hubfx uses the same concepts regarding Actions, Effects, Reducers, Store.
+These concepts are coupled with [RxJS](https://rxjs.dev/) observables to manage state modelled as reactive streams.

 In this documentation the term *stream* will refer to an RxJS observable stream.